Do you have a minimum investment amount?

 How does Legacy charge their fees?

 Legacy charges either a percentage of assets under management for discretionary investment advisory services or a fixed annual or hourly fee for financial planning services, but rarely both.
 Annual planning fees are generally waived when assets under our management meet the minimum threshold.
 Our investment advisory fee structure is “tiered” and is reduced as the amount managed by Legacy increases.
-The rate starts at 1.75% and drops as low as .75% as client assets approach $2 million in assets.
+The rate starts at 1.75% and drops to as low as .75% as client assets approach $2 million in assets.
 Alternative arrangements are available for clients with unusually low complexity or for clients who may have become clients when their previous firm was acquired by Legacy.

 Typically, clients who meet our investment minimum are not charged an additional planning fee.
 Legacy also offers non-discretionary investment advice for a fixed annual cost.
 The rate depends on the complexity for individual 401(k) account advice or guidance on accounts not held at a custodian where we can manage directly with discretion.
 Typically these fees range from $250-$2,000 per year.
 Legacy is a “fee only” firm.
 This means we cannot receive commissions.
 We don’t sell any products or receive compensation from any investment company or fund.
 Our clients pay us directly.
 Fees can typically be pulled directly from a client’s investment account at an agreed upon frequency and rate.